What is a pedigree?

 Dogs Victoria can change the registered name of any dog as long as the following requirements are met:

 If all of the requirements are met we then require the original pedigree to be lodged with this request.
-This can be done at same time as transfer of ownership and must be lodged with original controlling state body in which the dog was registered.
+This can be done at the same time as a transfer of ownership and must be lodged to the original state body office in which the dog was registered.

 The only exception to these requirements is when another person’s breeding prefix is being added to the registered name.